Genesisdevapps/quitters-club-privacy/README.md

 Data entered into the App is primarily processed on the user's device.
 Quitters Club does not use user data for profiling, advertising, or commercial resale.

+## Notifications
+The app may request permission to send local notifications.
+Notifications are used only for motivational reminders and smoke-free progress check-ins generated within the app.
+All notification scheduling and data processing occur on your device.
+We do not share notification data with third parties.
+You can turn off notifications anytime in your device settings.

 ## Third-Party Services

 Quitters Club does not use third-party services for advertising or user profiling.